ariliammax/wire-wire-wire/notebook.md

 We're debating the differences between coarse grained and fine grained lock.
 We've decied that the granularity of the lock will depend on the action.

+_"That's all for now folks!"_ ~ _Ari_

+#### Towards object, data models and the protocol

+We'd like to get an outline of our relevant (data, object) models, the operations, and the wire protocol.
+We recall the specification given:

+1. Create an account.
+You must supply a unique user name.

+2. List accounts (or a subset of the accounts, by text wildcard)

+3. Send a message to a recipient.
+If the recipient is logged in, deliver immediately; otherwise queue the message and deliver on demand.
+If the message is sent to someone who isn't a user, return an error message

+4. Deliver undelivered messages to a particular user.

+5. Delete an account.
+You will need to specify the semantics of what happens if you attempt to delete an account that contains undelivered message.

+##### Data models

+This is pretty simple, there's just two primitives, and these are their
+fields:

+1. `Account`: `username : str` (self explanatory), `logged_in : bool`,
+dictates whether sent messages are to be delivered immediately or not.

+After some debate, we don't include a `connection`, since the gRPC will not use exactly that (it's wire specific).
+We will eventually have an extension `WireAccount` that includes one (and similarly, perhaps a `gRPCAccount`.

+2. `Message`: `sender_username : str`, `recipient_username : str`,
+`message : str`, `time : int`, and `delivered : bool`.

+Not much to be said about that, except that `time` is a nice UI perk.
+Saying something would be a waste (this is a quine).

+Now, we will need object models.
+There was some debate whether we use the data models (and make attributes optional or not depending on whether the operation/object uses the field), or create different object models for each operation's request and response to clearly illustrate the specific wire protocol.

+For the sake of clarity, at the cost of verbosity, we opt to create separate models for each operation's request and response.
+So it will be useful to review the operations.

+###### Operations

+We replace the `Response` vs `Request` tedium with "gets" and "gives".

+1a. `CreateAccount`: gives `Account.username`, gets maybe error `str`.

+1b. `LoginAccount`: gives `Account.username`, gets maybe error `str`.

+Max has the point these are the same, but we decided it was most readable to disentangle them.

+2. `ListAccounts`: gives `str`, gets `[Account]`.

+3. `SendMessage`: gives `Message.` everything except `.time` and `.delivered`, gets maybe error `str`.

+4. `DeliverUndeliveredMessages`: gives `Account.username`, gets `[Message.`
+everything except `.delivered` `]`.

+5. `DeleteAccount`: gives `Account.username`, gets maybe error `str`.

+Liam will make nice auto-generating code for this and the data models, so it will be explicit but not verbose (and will make the overall wire protocol self contained hopefully).

+Our next steps will be actually building these object models, their (de)serialization, object to data transformations, a 'database' of the data models, and then the logic on both ends.

+The last one depends on the preceeding two, the penultimate doesn't depend on the object models.
+So Liam will do the autogenerating object models, Max and Ari will do the database, they will reconvene to do the other outstanding (de)serialization and logic on both ends later.

+Now it is Liam's bedtime.

+...

+### 2023.02.14